Kong/swrv/README.md

 ### Config options

-- `refreshInterval = 0` - polling interval in milliseconds
+- `refreshInterval = 0` - polling interval in milliseconds.
+0 means this is
+  disabled.
 - `dedupingInterval = 2000` - dedupe requests with the same key in this time span
-- `ttl = 0` - time to live of response data in cache
+- `ttl = 0` - time to live of response data in cache.
+0 mean it stays around forever.
 - `revalidateOnFocus = true` - auto revalidate when window gets focused
 - `revalidateDebounce = 0` - debounce in milliseconds for revalidation.
 Useful
   for when a component is serving from the cache immediately, but then un-mounts